 - 1. Select the Policies menu. - 2.
 Click on Create.
 A line entitled New policy appears. - 3.
 Click on this line.
 The general panel of the new policy appears. - 4.
 In the upper banner, click on Edit. - 5.
 Enter a name and description for the policy.
 The description matters as it describes the various versions of the same policy. - 6.
-In Rule set, click on Create to add a new rule set or on Add to add an existing shared rule set. - 7.
+In Rule set, click on Create a rule set to add a new rule set or on Add a rule set to add an existing shared rule set. - 7.
 If you are creating a new rule set, in Create a rule set: - a.
 Select the type of set: Protection or Audit. - b.
 Select who can see it: Private or Shared.
 Private sets are used only in the current policy.
 Shared sets can be used in several policies. - c.
 Name the rule set. - d.
 Click on Create. - 8.
 You are now about to create the rules for your rule set.
-Click on the new rule set and click on Edit. - Enter a description of the rule set.
-The description matters as it describes the various versions of the same set. - Use the tabs Threats, Application, ACL resources, Networks and Devices to add security rules to your rule set.
-For further information on how to create rules, refer to the sections Defining threat protection rules and Defining access control rules. - 11.
+Click on the new rule set and click on Edit. - 9.
+Enter a description of the rule set.
+The description matters as it describes the various versions of the same set. - 10.
+Use the tabs Threats, Application, ACL resources, Networks and Devices to add security rules to your rule set.
+For further information on how to create rules, refer to the sections Managing vulnerability exploitation and Defining access control rules. - 11.
 You can change the order of the rule sets in the general panel of the policy by scrolling over the rule sets to show the arrows on the left.
 The sequence of rule sets matters.
-For more information, refer to Understanding security policies. - 12.
+For more information, refer to Organizing rules and rule sets in a policy. - 12.
 Click on Save at the top right of the window to save changes.